keycloakify/docs.oidc-spa.dev/integration-guides/non-blocking-rendering-in-react-spas.md

 icon: gauge-max
 ---

-# Non Blocking Rendering in React SPAs
+# Non-Blocking Rendering in React SPAs

-If you are using the idc-spa/react-spa adapter, the official instruction is to wrap your all application within \<OidcInitializationGate /> like:&#x20;
+When using the `oidc-spa/react-spa` adapter, the recommended setup is to wrap your entire application in an `<OidcInitializationGate />`, like so:

 <pre class="language-tsx" data-title="src/main.tsx"><code class="lang-tsx">import React from "react";
 import ReactDOM from "react-dom/client";
 import { App } from "./App";
 <strong>import { OidcInitializationGate } from "~/oidc";
 </strong>

 ReactDOM.createRoot(document.getElementById("root")!).render(
     &#x3C;React.StrictMode>
 <strong>        &#x3C;OidcInitializationGate>